Military Service Members and Veterans Admissions

 How to Apply for Graduation

-Graduation is the conferral of a degree after completing all requirements for an academic program, and verification by the Office of Records and Registration.
+The process of "graduation" is the conferral of a degree after completing all requirements for an academic program, and verification by the Office of Records and Registration.
 You must complete the application process and be approved to participate in Commencement.

 The Coppin State University commencement program does not represent an official list of certified graduates.
 Students listed in the program are candidates for degrees in the current academic year.
 Degrees and honors designations are subject to final certification for official University records.
 All official academic records are maintained in the Office of Records and Registration.